devben-io/docs/src/README.md

-# Spellbook & Hidden Knowledge
+# Codex Informatica - Spellbook & Hidden Knowledge

 This is the book of the long forgotten and dangerous arcane and blackmagic wisdom of Dev and Ops.